 If you’re planning to build a new PC using an AMD Zen 2 CPU (like the R5 3600) paired with a 300 or 400-series AM4 motherboard, it will almost undeniably need an update.
 If your 300/400-series motherboard does not have the right BIOS version installed, it will not be compatible with any Zen 2 CPU.

 If you already have an older AMD Ryzen CPU, perfect, you’ll be able to easily update your motherboard.
+Also, don’t forget to protect your build with the best thermal paste you can grab.
+They are cheap and efficient.

 However, if this is your first build and/or you don’t have access to an older Ryzen CPU, you’ll have to make a decision.
 There are essentially 4 options to choose from.